- Builder Deposits

-It will help with risk and the negotiation process if you have a buyers agent familiar with new construction sales.
+It will help with risk and negotiation if you have a buyers agent familiar with new construction sales.
 The builder pays the buyers agent for bringing you and repeat business to the neighborhood.
 It also avoids the liability of seller agency for the builder.
 You won’t save money if you don’t have an agent.
 The fee is already factored in.
 Builders want agent sales.

-Custom builder deposits
+Custom home builder deposits

-A small custom builder (up to about 20 houses a year) almost always requires the largest deposit , often 5%-10% due at contract signing.
+A small custom builder (up to about 20 houses a year) usually requires the largest deposit , often 5%-10% due at contract signing.
 It’s pretty much always non refundable so you will need to make sure you can get financing before you sign the contract.
 Builders feel justified with this large deposit because they will have to buy the lot from the developer, get a construction loan, and build to your specifications.

 If you add upgrades after you sign the contract you will usually have to pay for a % of changes and upgrades in cash at the time of the change.
 Building a home ties up a significant amount of cash.
 If you have a home to sell you should go ahead and do that before you contract to build even if you have to rent during construction.
 Builders won’t do contingencies except in special cases when they were planning on building the home as a spec anyway.

-I would not recommend signing a builder contract and then putting your house on the market expecting a sale, even if you have the cash because the deposit is non refundable.
+I would not recommend signing a Custom builder contract and then putting your house on the market expecting a sale, even if you have the cash because the deposit is non refundable.

-You get the construction loan
+Should you get the construction loan?

 Construction lender controls payments to builder